Dr Akira Shah

 Biography

-Akira's postdoctoral research expands on a doctoral thesis titled International Baccalaureate Teacher Training in Japanese Higher Education: An Ethnography of Internationalist & Globalist Agendas.
-Contextualized in the rise of IB education in Japan, he explored how different ideologies, pedagogies, and languages forwarded by various actors – ranging from teachers and policymakers, to governmental and corporate elites – vie for the titles of ‘international’ and ‘global.’
+Akira's present research expands on a doctoral thesis titled International Baccalaureate Teacher Training in Japanese Higher Education: An Ethnography of Internationalist & Globalist Agendas.
+Contextualized in the rise of IB education in Japan, he explored how different ideologies, pedagogies, and languages forwarded by various actors – ranging from teachers and policymakers, to governmental and corporate elites – vie to define the meanings of ‘international’ and ‘global’ in everyday life.

-Born in the UK, Akira's upbringing contains a transnational assemblage of socio-cultural influences, ranging from Japan and Guyana to Canada and India.
+Born in the UK, Akira's upbringing contains a transnational mix of cultural influences, ranging from those Japanese and Canadian, to Guyanese and Indian.

 Research interests